 Knowing the dish’s Italian heritage, I started my quest for the perfect recipe by searching for which Chicken Francaise recipe Giada recommends.
 Ms. De Laurentiis is, after all, a go-to source for all things Italian.

 Unfortunately, her published repertoire at this point is lacking in the Francaise department.

 The Food Network did turn up a Chicken Francese Rachael Ray featured on her television show, but the instructions include adding Parmesan cheese to the egg wash, which I’m sure is a welcomed addition (helloooo, it’s cheese), but I wanted my overall dish to retain the slightly lighter feel of the original.

 If you’re wondering what to serve with Chicken Francaise, my advice is to prepare some al-dente pasta (angel hair is my favorite) to capture a little more of the rich, buttery sauce.
-I asolutely adore this simple sauce so, my recipe below, reflects double the sauce ingredients from the original.
+I absolutely adore this simple sauce so, my recipe below reflects double the sauce ingredients from the original.
 Add a side of sautéed spinach or Swiss chard for a complete meal.

 You can make this impressive meal on a weeknight as a special treat for a special occasion, wowing your family with minimum effort.

 Don’t worry, though, that secret is safe with me, friend!